Backgammonian/Image-Sharing/README.md

 # Image-Sharing
-Simple Web platform for image sharing built using ASP.NET Core MVC.
+Simple Web platform for image sharing.
+It was built using ASP.NET Core MVC.
 ## Features
 * Registration
 * Authentication & authorization
 * User's dashboard (+ ability to edit user data)
 * Users' profiles
 * Image uploading
-* Ability to add new notes with images and to edit the existing notes
+* Images exist inside the notes.
+User is able to manipulate his notes (create, change, delete)
 * Notes can be assigned to a certain thread
 * IP geolocation (kind of)
 * Pagination of the notes